dunglas/mercure/spec/mercure.md

 For instance, payloads can contain the user ID of the subscriber, its username, a list of groups it belongs to, or its IP address.
-Storing data in payloads is a convenient way to share data related to one subscriber to other subscribers.
+Storing data in payloads is a convenient way to share data related to one subscriber with other subscribers.

-# Reconnection, State Reconciliation and Event Sourcing {#reconciliation}
+# Reconnection, State Reconciliation, and Event Sourcing {#reconciliation}

-The protocol allows to reconciliate states after a reconnection.
+The protocol allows the reconciliation of states after a reconnection.
 It can also be used to implement an [Event store](https://en.wikipedia.org/wiki/Event_store).

-To allow re-establishment in case of connection lost, events dispatched by the hub **MUST** include an `id` property.
+To allow re-establishment in case of connection loss, events dispatched by the hub **MUST** include an `id` property.
 The value contained in this `id` property **SHOULD** be an IRI [@!RFC3987].
 An UUID [@RFC4122] or a [DID](https://www.w3.org/TR/did-core/) **MAY** be used.